 For Sex Addiction

-Group therapy is considered the most effective long-term treatment solution for sex addiction and compulsivity and addressing the underlying intimacy problems.
+Group therapy is considered a highly effective long-term treatment solution for sexual compulsivity and addressing the underlying intimacy problems.
 After established stability and a foothold in recovery, clients are often recommended to incorporate group therapy as part of their treatment.